 The physical exam is not unlike the complete physical you may get every year from your family doctor, internist, or gynecologist.
 There will be more emphasis on the pelvic examination, of course, and perhaps a vaginal ultrasound.
 The physician will be looking for signs of infection in the cervix that might give a clue to infection in the tubes, evidence of endometriosis, or any of the various problems that could affect fertility.

 At this time, we would expect that the doctor would sit down with you in the consultation room and explain the series of tests.
 We like to think of these tests as being done in phases.
-Again, the tests with the least risk and cost will usually come first; if necessary, the more expensive and invasive tests will be done later.
+Again, the tests with the least risk and cost will usually come first.
+If necessary, the more expensive and invasive tests will be done later.
 Since not all infertility specialists recommend the tests in exactly the same order, you can expect some variation.
-Just keep in mind that safer, simpler, less expensive ones should come first.

 It is not possible for us to give specific and accurate estimates of costs for all these tests and procedures because there is tremendous regional variation; it would be best for you to determine average costs of key procedures when you make your initial search for a doctor.

 The basic elements of an infertility evaluation target ovarian function, tubal and uterine anatomy, ability of the sperm to reach the fallopian tube and male factor.